gguuss/DietyOS/README.md

 * Comparison is the thief of joy.
 * Creating protocols such as “let’s disconnect” when you need to have time and space to yourself
 * Creating lists / sharing and collaborating on group activities
+* Feet hurting / sharp pains?
+This could be planar faceitis - rolling a golf ball under your feet can relieve the pain.
+Orthodics also can help with this.
-* Finding ways to collaborate and evaluate during conflict instead of fighting
+* Finding ways to collaborate and evaluate during conflict instead of fighting - make it a game, follow the clues, solve the puzzle.
 * "Fool me once, shame on you.
 Fool me twice, shame on me."
 * Gifting - It's important to not use gifts to coerce people though, a gift should not come with strings attached.
 * Golden rules
   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?
   * Be neither a borrower nor a lender.
+* I am what I am
 * Imaginary friends - (although in moderation, don't fall in love with your imaginary friend) An imaginary friend (or a rubber duck on your desk) that you work through problems with in order to save other people's time and attention.
+* It is what it is
 * Letting things go – sometimes it feels better to just forget and forgive than to seek justice
 * Mind palace - having a place in your mind that you meditate on and manifest in
 * “Safe spaces” allowing for communication without judgement (read non-violent communication)